 Coaching: Coaching is a relational alliance that leverages the technology and art of powerful questions and intentional exploration to produce awareness, change, and transformation for the client.
 In coaching, the client does 80% of the talking.

 Coaching is open to both clergy and lay leaders.
-Please connect with our Coach Coordinator, Jill Beverlin (Jill.Beverlin@elca.org).
-She will work with you on next steps.
+Please connect with your Synod Coach Coordinator.
+They will work with you on next steps.

-All of our coaches have been trained by an International Coach Federation (ICF) Associate Certified Coach who has been developed as a Coach Trainer for the Evangelical Lutheran Church in America (ELCA).
+All of our coaches have been trained by an International Coaching Federation (ICF) Associate Certified Coach (ACC) or Professional Certified Coach (PCC) who has been developed as a Coach Trainer for the Evangelical Lutheran Church in America (ELCA).
 Each of our coaches has passed a development process called ELCA Coach Training Launch and are, at least what we call in the ELCA, a Level 1 Coach.
-Level 2 Coaches have additional training in specialty areas such as stewardship, discipleship, congregational vitality, and care for creation.
+Level 2 Coaches have additional training in specialty areas such as stewardship, discipleship, mission development / congregational vitality, and care for creation.
 Some of our coaches are working on professional credentialing through the ICF, and some are already certified.

 All of our coaches abide by the ethical guidelines of the International Coaching Federation (ICF).